...inspiring - educating - developing...

 I have been a teacher since 1986 after a four year teacher training degree at Warwick University.
 I began my teaching career in Farnham, Surrey where I taught in a Middle School (5 -12 Year olds).
 I moved to Derby where I taught at Mickleover Primary School and could watch my football team , Derby County quite frequently.
 I then moved back to Cornwall having been appointed as Deputy Head-teacher at Troon Primary School.
 My first headship was at Mabe Primary School where I stayed for 8 years.
 I was appointed as Head-teacher of Stithians School, taking up my appointment in January 2011.
 This is a wonderful school because of the commitment of the pupils, staff and parents who all contribute to making the atmosphere feel warm and welcoming.

 I am in my 3rd year as the Teaching Staff Governor at Stithians School and I am also the Reception Class Teacher.
 My other roles include being the Early Years Co-ordinator, Key Stage One Co-ordinator, newly appointed Literacy Co-ordinator (January 2013)and a member of the senior management team.
 I started my teaching career at Stithians School in 1998 as a newly qualified teacher and have continued to teach the Reception Class throughout this time.
 I am dedicated to teaching this age group and to ensuring that all children have the best possible start to their school life.
 I have a 20 year old son who is currently at University who spent his primary years at Stithians School and thoroughly enjoyed the friendly, family atmosphere and the community spirit.

-There are two vacancies at the governing body of the school for the categories of:
+There are no vacancies at the governing body of the school for the categories of: